Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Proof of Theorem : non-trivial fibration cases

 \section{Proof of Theorem \ref{main} : non-trivial fibration cases}

-Let $E_{\Sigma}$ denote a non-trivial $S^2$-bundle over a Riemann surface $\Sigma_g$ of genus $g$.
-In this section, we assume that $M_{red} \cong E_{\Sigma_g}$.
-Let $u$ and $v$ be the basis of $H^2(M_{red},\Z)$ chosen as in Section 3 so that $\int_{M_{red}} u^2 = 0$, $\int_{M_{red}} uv = 1$ and $\int_{M_{red}} v^2 = -1$.
+Let $E_{\Sigma_g}$ denote a non-trivial $S^2$-bundle over a Riemann surface $\Sigma_g$ of genus~$g$.
+In this section, we assume that $M_{\red} \cong E_{\Sigma_g}$.
+Let $u$ and $v$ be the basis of $H^2(M_{\red},\Z)$ chosen as in Section~\ref{symplectic ruled surface} so that $\int_{M_{\red}} u^2 = 0$, $\int_{M_{\red}} uv = 1$ and $\int_{M_{\red}} v^2 = -1$.
 Let $M^{S^1} = \coprod_i X_i$ be the fixed point set consisting of surfaces, and let $D(X_i) = a_i u + b_i v$ for each $i$.
-By Proposition \ref{attach}, we can parametrize the classes of reduced symplectic forms by $t \in S^1$ so that $[\omega_t] = c_t u + d_t v$, where $c_t$ and $d_t$ are continuous for all $t \in \mu(M)$.
-By Theorem \ref{LL}, we may assume that the fiber $F \cong S^2$ is symplectic.
+By Proposition~\ref{attach}, we can parametrize the classes of reduced symplectic forms by $t \in S^1$ so that $[\omega_t] = c_t u + d_t v$, where $c_t$ and $d_t$ are continuous for all $t \in \mu(M)$.
+By Theorem~\ref{LL}, we may assume that the fiber $F \cong S^2$ is symplectic.
 Hence $\int_F \omega_t = d_t > 0$.

-Before we prove Theorem \ref{main}, we give some remark on symplectic 4-manifolds.
-A symplectic 4-manifold $(M,\omega)$ is called \textit{minimal} if it has no symplectically embedded sphere with the self-intersection $-1$.
+Before we prove Theorem~\ref{main}, we make some remark on symplectic $4$-manifolds.
+A symplectic $4$-manifold $(M,\omega)$ is called \textit{minimal} if it has no symplectically embedded sphere with self-intersection~$-1$.
 It is well-known that any irrational ruled surface is minimal.

-The following theorem due to McDuff tells us which cohomology class in $H^2(M_{red},\Z)$ can be represented by a symplectic form when $M_{red}$ is a non-trivial rational ruled surface, i.e., a Hirzebruch surface.
+The following theorem due to McDuff tells us which cohomology classes in $H^2(M_{\red},\Z)$ can be represented by a symplectic form when $M_{\red}$ is a non-trivial rational ruled surface, i.e., a Hirzebruch surface.

-\begin{theorem}(\cite{MD3} ,\cite{McS} p.204) Let $M_{red}$ be a non-trivial rational ruled surface.
-For the basis $\{u,v\}$ chosen above, there is a symplectic form $\omega$ on $M_{red}$ which is compatible with the given ruling with $[\omega] = cu+dv$ if and only if $c>d>0$. \end{theorem}
+\begin{theorem}(\cite{MD2} ,\cite{McS} p.204) Let $M_{\red}$ be a non-trivial rational ruled surface.
+For the basis $\{u,v\}$ chosen above, there is a symplectic form $\omega$ on $M_{\red}$ which is compatible with the given ruling with $[\omega] = cu+dv$ if and only if $c>d>0$. \end{theorem}

-Now, we prove the first part of Theorem \ref{main} for the non-trivial cases.
+Now, we prove the first part of Theorem~\ref{main} for the non-trivial cases.

 \begin{proposition} Let $(M,\omega)$ be a 6-dimensional closed symplectic semifree $S^1$-manifold with non-empty fixed point set $M^{S^1}$ consisting of surfaces.
 Let $\mu : M \rightarrow S^1$ be a generalized moment map.
-If $M_{red}$ is diffeomorphic to $E_{\Sigma_g}$, then the action is Hamiltonian. \end{proposition}
+If $M_{\red}$ is diffeomorphic to $E_{\Sigma_g}$, then the action is Hamiltonian. \end{proposition}